Skip to main content

 Benefits of using self-service catalogs

-Here’s how different parties benefit from it:
+Here's how different parties benefit from a self-service catalog:

 IT professionals

 A self-service catalog empowers users to resolve their own issues, which means fewer tickets for the IT department to handle.
 This frees up valuable time for IT professionals to focus on more strategic initiatives that have a bigger impact on the organization.
-Plus, it provides a clear view of the available resources, reducing duplication and saving valuable time.
+Additionally, it provides a clear view of the available resources, reducing duplication and saving valuable time.

-Decision makers & leadership
+Decision makers and leadership

-And for decision makers and leadership, a self-service catalog provides valuable insights into IT usage and needs within the organization.
+For decision makers and leadership, a self-service catalog provides valuable insights into IT usage and needs within the organization.
 Use this data to make informed decisions about where to allocate resources, identify opportunities for improvement, and even illustrate the value of the IT department to the organization.

 Key components of an effective self-service catalog